 Please submit the ESP Acceptance Form that you received to the Office of Admissions.

 UNM summer session classes begin in June or July!
 Additional information regarding dates will be provided to you.

 If attending CNM or another institution you will need to enroll in the summer term.

-We encourage you to register for the Freshman Express Orientation in early June.
+We encourage you to register for the Orientation in May/June.
 You will receive more information regarding registering for the session at the ESP Information Session and we will assist you in reserving your spot.

 Students identified as ESP participants who experience extenuating circumstances or substantially improve their score may petition for fall enrollment by submitting a written request to the Admissions Office explaining their circumstances.
 Requests may be emailed to Deborah Kieltyka at firstname.lastname@example.org.